She recorded her thoughts on tape

 Her grandmother worked for the Queen

-Castle-of-Mey/REX/Shutterstock As prominent a public figure as Queen Elizabeth is, there’s still a lot that the public doesn’t know about her.
-One of those more intriguing bits of trivia is that the Queen Mother was close friends with Princess Diana’s grandmother, Ruth Fermoy.
+As prominent a public figure as Queen Elizabeth is, there’s still a lot that the public doesn’t know about her.
+One of those more intriguing bits of trivia is that the Queen Elizabeth The Queen Mother was close friends with Princess Diana’s grandmother, Ruth Fermoy.
 She was one of Her Majesty’s ladies-in-waiting and later held the title Woman of the Bedchamber, which meant that she was the Queen’s right-hand woman and assisted with important social engagements.
-Here are some more facts (and scandals!) you never knew about Queen Elizabeth II.